 Spring Lawn Prep - What is Thatch?

-Thatching is an often misunderstood term and process.
-Let’s spend a moment to talk about what thatch is and how to take care of it.
+Thatching is an often-misunderstood term and process.
+Let’s spend a moment talking about what thatch is and how to take care of it.

 What it is.

-"Thatch” is the build up of dead grass material right at soil level.
-Grasses that reproduce from rhizomes are the biggest contributors to thatch build up.
+"Thatch” is the build-up of dead grass material right at the soil level.
+Grasses that reproduce from rhizomes are the biggest contributors to thatch build-up.
 These would be grasses that are primarily grown in the southern part of the country.
 These grasses may need to be de-thatched every year or two.
-Here in the northwest, we grow cool season grasses that reproduce by seed.
-So thatch is not nearly as big a problem for us.
+Here in the northwest, we grow cool-season grasses that reproduce by seed.
+So, thatch is not nearly as big a problem for us.
 For us, de-thatching should be done every four years or so.

 What it Does

 As thatch builds up in our turf several problems begin to manifest.
 Our grass will need to grow through the thatch layer.
 Our grass will expend more energy to get through the thatch layer.
 It is kind of like your grass is trying to grow through a very porous sponge.
 This sponge also traps moisture, so less of your irrigation is getting down to the roots of your grass.
 Thatch is also a great place for damaging pests to live.
 Chinch bugs become a huge problem in a lawn with lots of thatch.